envyniv/Project-Hope/README.md

 A: As of now, the only thing you can do to support me is buying the game, sorry mate.

-**Q5: WHY DOES THIS GAME COST 10€?**

-A: The only portion of that money I get is 3€.
-The rest goes to my friend [David](https://soundcloud.com/dav4eva), he's an amazing composer.

 **Q6: I'm willing to buy the game and I want to support you.**

 A: Thank you, man.
 When buying the game, you'll be prompted to name your price, for a minimum of 3 euro.
 You're free to add to those 3 euros any amount you desire, even 1 cent.
 It'll still be helpful :)